 After loaning him for over a year, I got my very first horse- Laurie.
-She was a thoroughbred and was basically a rescue.
-She was so underweight and she had an upper respiratory tract issue when we got her.
-Once we got her back to good health, she was just too much of a handful for me.
+She was a thoroughbred and was a rescue.
+She was underweight and she had an upper respiratory tract issue when we bought her.
+Once we nursed her back to good health, she was too much of a handful for me.
 I was scared to even take her to the field because she bolted when you got in the field and she reared and flared at you too.
-I was really young and she was just too difficult for me so eventually I had to sell her.
-I always wish I could see her again, I don’t even know if she is alive anymore.
-I know if I had her now it would be a different story, I loved her even though she terrified me.
-I just hope she’s happy wherever she is.
+I was really young and she was just too difficult for me so eventually I had to make the hard decision to sell her on.

 I also went to an agricultural college for a couple of years, furthering my knowledge on horse care and management as well as improving my riding and confidence vastly.
 On the side of this, I took part in a course on Equine Behaviour Consultancy because I love the behavioural side of working with animals, especially horses.

 I started this blog in December 2019 as an online journal of my equestrian life.
 Though I still provide life updates about my horses, the blog has transformed into an equestrian training blog, providing resources, training tips and advice in respect to building positive relationships with horses and dealing with common behavioural issues.